jax-ml/jax/README.md

 pip install scipy
 ```

+If you are building on Linux, make sure `libpythonX.X-dev` corresponding to your
+Python version is installed (e.g. `libpython3.6-dev`).

 If you are building on a Mac, make sure XCode and the XCode command line tools
 are installed.